gregjhansell97/hive-map/README.md

 ### Library Occupancy Detection

 The goal of library occupancy detection is to get occupancy information from rooms in the library to a database.
+The locations in this library are:
-Some locations are: *room 1*, *room 2* and *occupancy database*.
-The messages being published are messages that describe occupancy.
-A particular room publishes occupancy messages to the occupancy database.
-The occupancy database (as a location) subscribes to occupancy messages.
-The user describes the communication channels between locations, the available locations and message types.
-Hive-map handles routing occupancy messages from rooms to the occupancy database.
+*room 1*, *room 2* and *occupancy database*.
+The messages being published are *occupancy* messages.
+A particular room publishes *occupancy* messages to the *occupancy database*.
+The *occupancy database* has subscribers to *occupancy* messages.
+The locations communicate through channels configured to write and read over radio.

 ## Libraries